 There’s no doubt that high school is hard—high expectations and self-set standards push us to be the best we can be in every aspect of our lives.
 Every opportunity we choose to take is focused on one central goal: our future.
-Whether we wish to be doctors, movie stars, or anything in between, we exhaust ourselves setting up our student profiles to stand out from other in the college admission process.
+Whether we wish to be doctors, movie stars, or anything in between, we exhaust ourselves by setting up our student profiles to stand out from others in the college admission process.
 For students suffering from chronic illness, opportunities are notably harder, and everyday assignments prove to be daunting tasks.
 College is a whole new level, but many colleges and universities are beginning to improve access to disability services.
 However, there is still a long way to go.
 With all that being said, here are some college search tips for students suffering from chronic illness, including what to look for in a college, specific things and resources you should consider, and examples of schools that are especially supportive.

 What to look for in a college

 The college search is a long process with many factors to take into consideration, including location, tuition, majors, and more.
-For students with chronic illness, colleges may not hold the proper resources to accommodate their needs.
+For students with chronic illnesses, colleges may not hold the proper resources to accommodate their needs.
 Looking for colleges with specific disability accommodations can keep you as healthy as possible when you’re away from your family.

 Students suffering from chronic illness miss a lot of school.
 When you’re in high school, measures such as 504 and IEP plans can be taken to ensure that no discriminatory acts take place.
 However, these plans do not carry over into college.
 Having the option to attend classes online when you’re not feeling well enough to attend in person can be crucial to making sure you graduate on time with the best possible education and qualifications.